gerbless/react-tutorial/gulp/readme.md

 ### What is gulp

-GULP is a task automator.
+GULP is a task handler.
 With it you can create tasks that allow us to automate whatever task you want.

 In our current bundle we have downloaded it, so we will not need to install anything.
 The only requirement is that we need to have a `gulpfile.js` file in our current folder.